rosie8228/IDS2024S/hw/3/README.md

 ## HW 3: Logic and Probability Theory

 1. Name the three pillars of Science.
+Expirement, Theory, Computational Model
 2. Name and briefly describe three different applications of Computational and Data Sciences.
+Predictive computing, Numerical simulation, Data driven discovery
 3. Name the two types of scientific reasoning.
+Deductive and Plausible
 4. Provide an example that shows logical implication does not necessarily imply physical causation.
+It is cloudy because it is raining , the physical causation is the clouds themselves.
 5. Policeman, jewelry, and burglar.
+If A and B then C.
 6. Logical Implication.

 7. Logical product denial.